-Putin extends Russia's non-working period until April 30 over coronavirus
+Putin extends Russia's coronavirus non-working period until April 30

 Putin’s use of the term “non-working” led to some confusion and the Kremlin later clarified that the measure simply aimed to reduce contacts between people and that anyone who had been working remotely should continue to do so.

-Days after Putin announced the measure, Moscow ordered the capital’s residents to stay at home, prompting dozens of Russian regions to follow suit.
+Days after Putin announced the measure, Moscow ordered its residents to stay at home, prompting dozens of Russian regions to follow suit.

-Again following Moscow’s lead, Moscow Region, which rings the capital, said later on Thursday it would extend its lockdown until May 1.

-Announcing the move in a statement on his website, Sobyanin, Moscow’s mayor, said the city did not currently plan to introduce a system of passes for residents.

-Additional reporting by Gabrielle Tétrault-Farber; Editing by Elaine Hardcastle
+Reporting by Tom Balmforth Andrey Ostroukh; Additional reporting by Gabrielle Tétrault-Farber; Editing by Elaine Hardcastle and Grant McCool